gdw-workshop/2018_GDW_Workshop/exercises/Blast_exercise.md

 Let's select some random sequences from the transcriptome to use as a query.
 We will use the [seqtk](https://github.com/lh3/seqtk) toolkit from Heng Li.
 This toolkit is fast and a standard for basic processing of sequence files (fasta and fastq).
 ```
+# Get a list of the subprograms in 'seqtk'
+~/Desktop/GDW_Apps/seqtk-master/seqtk

+# Get the manual for a particular sub-program of 'seqtk'
+~/Desktop/GDW_Apps/seqtk-master/seqtk sample
+~/Desktop/GDW_Apps/seqtk-master/seqtk seq

 # Select 5 sequences at random
 ~/Desktop/GDW_Apps/seqtk-master/seqtk sample GECA01.1.fsa_nt 5 > sample5.fasta

 # Remember how to check the number of sequences?
 grep -c "^>" sample5.fasta
 ```
-Next, we are going to blast these sequences against the transcriptome database we made.
+Next, we are going to blast these 5 sequences against the transcriptome database we made.
 What do you expect to find?
 ```
 blastn \
    -query sample5.fasta \
    -db Tpat \
    -out sample5.blastout \
-   -num_alignments 10 \
-   -outfmt 6 \
+   -outfmt 6
-   -num_threads 2
 ```
 How many hits are there in total?
-Let's repeat but filter for only the extremely small evalues.
+Let's repeat but filter for only the extremely small e-values.
 Do you expect more matches or fewer matches?
 ```
 blastn \
    -query sample5.fasta \
    -db Tpat \
    -out sample5.blastout2 \
-   -num_alignments 10 \
    -outfmt 6 \
-   -num_threads 2 \
    -evalue 1e-50
 ```
 For the last part, we are going to retrieve the sequences for our matches from the above BLAST search.